-Just Stop Oil: Three charged after activists disrupt Ashes Test at Lords
+Just Stop Oil: Three charged after activists disrupt Ashes Test at Lord's

 Three people have been charged after climate change protesters disrupted the first day of the second Ashes Test between England and Australia.

 Two Just Stop Oil protesters went on to the pitch after play began at Lord's on Wednesday.
-They spread orange powder before being stopped by wicket keeper Johnny Bairstow and captain Ben Stokes.
+They spread orange powder before being stopped by wicket keeper Jonny Bairstow and captain Ben Stokes.

 The powder was then cleared and the game resumed a short time later.